yetulaxman/ContainersHPC2024/_hands-on/deepvariant.md

 ### Run WGS analysis with DeepVariant Apptainer container on Puhti

-1. First login to Puhti supercomputer using *SSH*:
+1. First login to Puhti supercomputer using *SSH* (or by opening a login node shell in the [Puhti web interface](https://www.puhti.csc.fi/public/):
    ```bash
    ssh yourcscusername@puhti.csc.fi
    ```